Gets the primary clipboard of the widget.

 Gdk::FrameClock::#update

-don't have to worry about when a Gdk::FrameClock
+don't have to worry about when a frame clock is assigned to a widget.

-subclasses, to
+to Gtk::Widget#remove_tick_callback

 In this function, the allocation and baseline may be adjusted.
 The given allocation will be forced to be bigger than the widget's minimum size, as well as at least 0×0 in size.